XinlaiWan/Keystone-HE/README.md

 ## Building Keystone components

-- Apply the patch on Xvisor.
+- Apply the patch on Keystone.

 ```
 > cd keystone